superjojo140/structit/README.md

 # Install Intructions
 * Download or Clone this Repository
-* Run ´npm install´ in the project folder to download dependencies (npm has to be installed on your system)
+* Run `npm install` in the project folder to download dependencies (npm has to be installed on your system)
 * Set up a MySQL Server and create a database
-* Enter your database's name,host and credentials in the ´persistance/dbconnect.php´ file
+* Enter your database's name,host and credentials in the `persistance/dbconnect.php` file
-* Import the ´structit.sql´ file to create the necessary tables
+* Import the `structit.sql` file to create the necessary tables
 * If you have trouble with UTF8 special characters see this site (german) : https://www.gerd-riesselmann.net/softwareentwicklung/php-und-utf-8-eine-anleitung-teil-1-mysql/